shiftkey/Reactive.EventAggregator/README.md

 Yes, NuGet supports installing packages into PCL projects.

-No, not all of possible permutations of profiles.
+No, not all possible permutations of profiles.

 At the moment it is limited to these profiles: